foxkit-us/PyIRC/doc/hooks.rst

 The event can either be an IRC numeric or a string representing the command.

-A :py:class::`~PyIRC.event.LineEvent` is passed to each callback, containing the line that triggered the event.
+A :py:class:`~PyIRC.event.LineEvent` is passed to each callback, containing the line that triggered the event.

 commands_cap
 ^^^^^^^^^^^^

 .. note::
-   These hooks requires the :py:class::`~PyIRC.extensions.cap.CapNegotiate` extension.
+   These hooks requires the :py:class:`~PyIRC.extensions.cap.CapNegotiate` extension.

 CAP subcommands are handled using this event.
 The most interesting thing to